video-dev/hls.js/README.md

 hls.js is written in [ECMAScript6] (`*.js`) and [TypeScript] (`*.ts`) (strongly typed superset of ES6), and transpiled in ECMAScript5 using the [TypeScript compiler].

+Modules written in TS and plain JS/ES6 can be interdepent and imported/required by each others.

+To build our distro bundle and serve our development environment we use [Webpack].

 [HTML5 video]: http://www.html5rocks.com/en/tutorials/video/basics/
 [MediaSource Extensions]: http://w3c.github.io/media-source/
 [HTTP Live Streaming]: http://en.wikipedia.org/wiki/HTTP_Live_Streaming